 This weather lately has got me thinking about the Mediterranean lately.
-Specifically how I wish I was out of the cold, DC sadness.
+Specifically how I wish I was out of the cold, Philly sadness.

 I really need to get some more sleep